Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 </tr>
 <tr>
   <td></td>
-  <td>All user, sponsor, and challenges data can be viewed in real-time through requests between devices.</td>
+  <td>All user, sponsor, and challenges data can be viewed in real-time through requests between devices.
+The admin can now access profile information for a specific user and see challenges they have completed and are currently enrolled in.</td>
   <td>During our attempts at integrating all systems for our video demo, the desktop app frequently crashed when large amounts of requests were received from the web.
 We tried to investigate the problem, it seemed that the issue lies in how we implemented the refreshDashboard for the admin.</td>
 </tr>
 <tr>